Sun tanning: Sunless tanning

-To avoid exposure to UVB and UVA rays, or in seasons without strong sunshine, some people take alternative steps to appear with darkened skin.
-They may use sunless tanning (also known as self-tanners); stainers which are based on dihydroxyacetone (DHA); or cosmetics such as bronzers.
+To avoid exposure to UVB and UVA rays, or in seasons without strong sunshine, some people take alternative steps to achieve darker skin.
+They may use sunless tanning (also known as self-tanners); stainers that are based on dihydroxyacetone (DHA); or cosmetics such as bronzers.
 Many sunless tanning products are available in the form of darkening creams, gels, lotions, and sprays that are self-applied on the skin.
-There is also a professional spray-on tanning option or “tanning booth” that is offered by spas, salons, and tanning businesses.
-Spray tanning does not involve a color being sprayed on the body, instead it uses a colorless chemical which reacts with proteins in the top layer of the skin, resulting in a brown color.
+There is also a professional spray-on tanning option or "tanning booth" that is offered by spas, salons, and tanning businesses.
+Spray tanning does not involve a color being sprayed on the body, instead it uses a colorless chemical that reacts with proteins in the top layer of the skin, resulting in a brown color.